 The Board has delegated authority to the Group Audit Committee for reviewing the effectiveness of the Company’s internal control systems including oversight of financial reporting processes.
-The Group Audit Committee is supported by the Internal Audit function in discharging this responsibility, and receives regular reports from the Group Chief Internal Auditor as to the overall effectiveness of the control system within the Group.
+The Group Audit Committee is supported by the Internal Audit function in discharging this responsibility, and receives regular reports from the Group Chief Internal Auditor as to the overall effectiveness of the internal control system within the Group.
 The Group Audit Committee also receives reports from the external auditors on control matters.

 The Group is organised along the ‘three lines of defence’ model to ensure at least three stages of independent oversight to protect the customer and the Group from undue influence, conflict of interest and poor controls.

-The first line of defence is provided by the operational business lines which measure, assess and control risks through the day to day activities of the business within the frameworks set by the second line of defence.
+The first line of defence is provided by the operational business lines which identify, measure, assess and control risks through the day to day activities of the business within the frameworks set by the second line of defence.
 The second line of defence is provided by the Risk, Compliance and governance functions which include the Board and Group Executive Committee.
-As noted above, the Board sets the Company’s risk appetite and is ultimately responsible for ensuring an effective Strategic Risk Management Framework is in place.
+The Board sets the Company’s risk appetite and is ultimately responsible for ensuring an effective Strategic Risk Management Framework is in place.
 The Compliance function maintains the ‘key controls framework’ which tracks and reports on key controls within the business to ensure compliance with the main provisions of the Financial Conduct Authority (‘FCA’) and the Prudential Regulation Authority (‘PRA’) handbooks.
 Policy documents also include key controls that map back to the key controls framework.
 The third line of defence is the Internal Audit function.